wp-plugins/sz-google/readme.txt

 * `Widget google translate tools`

-**Google Translate Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself.
+**Google Translate Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-gtranslate] .....: google translate widget`

-**Google Translate Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.
+**Google Translate Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_translate_get_code()`
 * `szgoogle_translate_get_meta()`